Galaxy clustering in the DESI Legacy Survey and its imprint on the CMB: Results

 Data points with error bars in Fig.~\ref{fig:clgg} show the 10 measured galaxy auto- and cross-correlations for our data.
 The off-diagonals show the cross-correlation coefficients, defined as

 where $a$, $b$ refers to different redshift slices.
 These are independent of galaxy bias.

 In this procedure of finding photometric redshift errors, we use only the large-scale modes with $\ell_{\rm max}=500$ as discussed above.
 The cross-correlation coefficients are flat over a large range of $\ell$, and is only dependent on the redshift distribution.
 Specifically, using constraints from the 10 auto- and cross-correlations of galaxy redshift bins, we compute $\chi^2$'s in the 7D nuisance parameter space [$a^i$ $x_0^i$] for $p(z)$.
 The fitting also excludes $\ell<10$ modes.
-We use the 2-bias model, detailed in the next section, to find the best-fit $p(z)$.
-In the marginalized case, to speed up the computation, we approximate the best-fit biases by taking the ratio of the data with the linear and non-linear theory at different scales using
+We use a 2-bias model, detailed in the next section, to find the best-fit $p(z)$.